Diagnosis of latent tuberculosis infection (tuberculosis screening) in HIV-uninfected adults

 Dick Menzies, MD, MSc

 - Professor of Medicine and of Epidemiology & Biostatistics

 - Montreal Chest Institute, McGill University

-In most individuals, Mycobacterium tuberculosis infection is contained initially by host defenses, and infection remains latent.
+In most individuals, Mycobacterium tuberculosis infection is contained initially by host defenses, and infection remains latent .
 However, latent infection has the potential to develop into active disease at any time.
-Identification and treatment of latent tuberculosis infection can reduce the risk of development of disease by as much as 90 percent and so has potential to protect the health of the individuals as well as the public by reducing the number of potential sources of infection [3,4].
+Identification and treatment of latent tuberculosis infection can reduce the risk of development of disease by as much as 90 percent and so has the potential to protect the health of the individuals as well as the public by reducing the number of potential sources of infection [6,7].

-There are two major tests for identification of latent tuberculosis infection: the tuberculin skin test (TST) and the interferon gamma release assay (IGRA) [5,6].
+There are two major tests for identification of latent tuberculosis infection: the tuberculin skin test (TST) and the interferon-gamma release assay (IGRA) [8,9].
 Both tests evaluate cell-mediated immunity.

 INDICATIONS FOR TESTING

-The goal of testing for latent tuberculosis infection (LTBI) is to identify individuals who are at increased risk for the development of tuberculosis (TB) and therefore would benefit from treatment of LTBI [7,8].
-Only those who would benefit from treatment should be tested, so a decision to test presupposes a decision to treat if the test is positive.
+The goal of testing for latent tuberculosis infection (LTBI) is to identify individuals who are at increased risk for the development of tuberculosis (TB) and therefore would benefit from treatment of LTBI (table 1 and table 2); these include [10-13]:

 - World Health Organization.
 Guidelines on the management of latent tuberculosis infection.
 WHO, Geneva 2015. http://www.who.int/tb/publications/ltbi_document_page/en/ (Accessed on March 02, 2016).

 - Lewinsohn DM, Leonard MK, LoBue PA, et al. Official American Thoracic Society/Infectious Diseases Society of America/Centers for Disease Control and Prevention Clinical Practice Guidelines: Diagnosis of Tuberculosis in Adults and Children.
 Clin Infect Dis 2016.